OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 3) Remove all existing logical axioms from the term
 4) Remove or replace all usages of the term elsewhere in the ontology

+It is not necessary (and not advisable) to delete the textual definition.

 <i><b>To obsolete a term, the ontology developer</b></i> SHOULD:
 1) Indicate any exact term replacement:
   -  OWL: Use the "term replaced by" annotation property from OMO ([IAO:0100001](http://purl.obolibrary.org/obo/IAO_0100001)) with the value set to the IRI of the relevant term